 4. If the submission is accepted, the authors revise paper.

 5. After publication, the corresponding author will receive one set of the Conference Abstract Book free of charge.
 If you want to keep printed proceedings, please contact the editor before making an order.

 6. A PDF version of the proceedings will be send via email.

-1. Language: English (International Conference) are welcomed.
+1. Language: Submission in both Thai (National Conference) and English (International Conference) are welcomed.